-Embattled agri-processing and property giant Tongaat Hulett is preparing to pull out of sugar farming as part of a turnaround plan that has seen the company issue 5 000 employees with retrenchment notices.
+Embattled agri-processing and property giant Tongaat Hulett is preparing to pull out of sugar farming, as part of a turn-around plan which has seen the company issue 5 000 employees with retrenchment notices.

-Tongaat is still finalising the steps it will take to stabilise itself in the face of massive losses caused by an auditing scandal, but it said last week that it had “identified the opportunity for the company to exit its direct sugar-cane farming activities in South Africa”.
+While Tongaat is still finalising the steps it will take to stabilise itself in the face of massive losses caused by an auditing scandal, it said last week that it had “identified the opportunity for the company to exit its direct sugarcane farming activities in South Africa”.

-Tongaat has already identified several estates that it will lease to black cane growers to keep land productive until the farms are sold for property development.
-It is not clear at this stage how long this initiative will be maintained for and at what point the company will sell its farms.
+Tongaat has already identified several estates which it will lease to black canegrowers to keep land under cane until the farms are sold for property development purposes.
+It is not clear at this stage for how long this will be maintained and at what point the company will sell its farms.

 Next week management will meet with the unions operating at Tongaat’s milling operations to discuss the retrenchments, which have thus far affected mainly agricultural workers and staff employed in research and extension services.

-The 127-year-old company’s South African sugar operations cover 119 000 hectares of land, mainly in KwaZulu-Natal and Mpumalanga, with subsidiaries operating in Mozambique and Zimbabwe.
+The 139 year old company’s South African sugar operations cover 119 000 hectares of land, mainly in KwaZulu-Natal and Mpumalanga, with subsidiaries operating in Mozambique and Zimbabwe.

-As a first step, three estates totalling 3 900 hectares will be leased to Uzinzo Sugar Farming at below market rent to produce about 160 000 tonnes of sugarcane for Tongaat, generating an annual revenue of about R79-million.
+As a first step, three estates totaling 3 900 hectares will be leased to Uzinzo Sugar Farming at below market rent to produce around 160 000 tons of sugarcane for Tongaat and generating revenue of around R79-million annually.

 Uzinzo is 65% owned by three black sugar farmers, with 15% owned by staff and 20% by Tongaat.

 “Retrenched workers will be given priority,” Ncalane said.
-“We have employed 282 people currently and are still going to be employing more, about 350 people in three months.
+“We have employed 282 people currently and are still going to be employing more; around 350 people in three months.
 Some of the existing staff have taken voluntary severance packages, but we have taken on everybody else.”

-Ncalane said Uzinzo had a haulage agreement with Tongaat Hulett which meant the company had a guaranteed market for all the sugarcane it produced.
-He said that despite the difficult market, the sugar industry in South African could survive with government intervention and the imposition of import controls.
+Ncalane said they had a haulage agreement with Tongaat Hulett which meant that they had a guaranteed market for all the sugarcane they produced.
+He said that despite the difficult market, the sugar industry in South African could survive with government intervention and the imposition on import controls.

 “With government support in the form of regulation we can succeed by running the business better and being able to compete internationally,” Ncalane said.

-Nkosikhona Nzama, the sugar sector co-ordinator at the Food and Allied Workers Union (Fawu), said he was “shocked” to hear Tongaat was pulling out of sugar farming.
+Nkosikhona Nzama, the Food and Allied Workers Union’s (Fawu) sugar sector coordinator, said he was “shocked” to hear that the company was pulling out of sugar farming.

 “So far the retrenchments have impacted mainly on the agricultural side and on support services.
 We have been invited to a session to discuss the sugar milling operation.
 We are at the stage where we are looking at means of avoiding retrenchments,” Nzama said.

-He said the union was still not clear about how many jobs were under threat, with discussions focusing on voluntary severance packages, early retirement and reducing overtime.
+He said they were still not clear how many jobs were under threat, with discussions focusing on voluntary severance packages; early retirement and reducing overtime hours.